Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 end
 ```

-8.Lastly, you can remove the entity if you want after it causes damage.
+8. Lastly, you can remove the entity if you want after it causes damage.
 I mentioned the `remove()` before.

 ```lua
 local entity = ...